mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 [Ansible](https://github.com/ansible/ansible) is a tool for configuring servers automatically.
 I've been using it for seven years, and it's how I manage all the [virtual machines in my homelab](/building-a-vm-homelab/).

 When I started work on TinyPilot back in 2020, I needed a way to deploy code onto my Raspberry Pi device and configure the OS functionality TinyPilot needed.
-Ansible was the natural choice.
-And when I decided to release TinyPilot as a real product, the easiest way to let users install it was to just replicate the workflow I used during development.
+Ansible was the natural choice because it's designed for that use-case.

+When I decided to release TinyPilot as a real product, the easiest way to let users install it was to just replicate the workflow I used during development.
 I created [a simple install script](https://github.com/tiny-pilot/tinypilot/blob/2a97cf02bd6e032a2fc60846d7d2c60be92c7c74/quick-install) that bootstrapped an Ansible environment and then installed TinyPilot via Ansible.

-At the time, I definitely knew that Ansible was not the standard way of installing software on Linux.
-Raspberry Pi OS is based on Debian, so the more conventional installation would have been to use Debian packages.
+At the time, I knew that the more conventional installation would have been to use Debian packages.
 The problem was that I didn't know anything about Debian packages, and they seemed like a lot of work.
 Would I have to set up my own apt repository?
 Do I have to manage repo keys?
-What if TinyPilot both depends on another package and needs to configure that package?
 TinyPilot depended on nginx, so how was I supposed to configure nginx from my own package?

 Two and a half years later, the dev team is paying the price for my choice of Ansible.
-As TinyPilot has grown and become more complex, our Ansible configuration has become complex as well.
-The TinyPilot installation process should take a few seconds, but instead it takes up to six minutes with all the Ansible overhead.
+As TinyPilot has developed more features, our Ansible configuration has become complex.
+The TinyPilot installation process should take a few seconds, but instead it takes up to six minutes with all the overhead of Ansible.

 Beyond the impact on the end-user, Ansible has a tendency to swallow up development resources.